bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 ### Extracting Weights & Biases for AIE-ML Inference Solution

 Now having obtained a trained model for the MNIST ConvNet classifier, the last step required prior to building an inference solution on AIE-ML is to obtain a quantized set of weights to be used by the implementation.
 For simplicity in this tutorial, a `bfloat16` implementation is chosen because quantization is straightforward.
 Each weight & bias uses the same exponent but a quantized mantissa of only 8 bits as opposed to the 24-bits used by the full precision floating point values produced by the Keras network model.
-The code below extracts the weights & biases from the Keras model, quantizes them to `bfloat16` and then saves them in files for validating each layer of the network to be designed in AI Engine below.
+The code below extracts the weights & biases from the Keras model, quantizes them to `bfloat16` and then saves them in files for validating each layer of the network to be designed in AIE-ML below.

 ![figure5](images/mnist-quantize-weights.png)